On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Introduction and Statement of results

-on an asymptotic neighborhood of $M \times (0, \epsilon)$, where $r$ denotes the geodesic defining function of $g$.
-The $g^{(j)}$ are tensors on $M$, and $g^{(d-1)}$ is trace-free with respect to a metric in the conformal class on $M$.
-For $j$ even and $0 \le j \le d-2$, the tensor $g^{(j)}$ is locally formally determined by the conformal representative, but $g^{(d-1)}$ is a non-local term which is not determined by the boundary metric $h$, subject to the trace free condition.
+on an asymptotic neighborhood of $M \times (0, \epsilon)$, where $r$ denotes the geodesic defining function corresponding to the conformal infinity $(\partial X, h)$.
+The $g^{(j)}$ are tensors on $M$, and $g^{(d-1)}$ is trace-free with respect to the metric $ h$.
+For $j$ even and $0 \le j \le d-2$, the tensor $g^{(j)}$ is locally formally determined by the conformal representative $h$, but $g^{(d-1)}$ is a non-local term which is not determined by $h$, subject to the trace free condition.

 When $d$ is odd, the analogous expansion is